lydavid/MusicSearch/docs/all_features.md

 This means you can type text in your own language and find results.
 This depends on the alias existing in your language in MusicBrainz.
 Consider adding it if it's missing.

+More specifically, the alias must be a **primary** alias.
+This is because there can be many aliases for the same language.
+The app only shows one based on your device locale.

 ## Browse